istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

     200
     ```

-1. Let's query the Mixer log and see that the information about the requests from the _politics_ namespace appear in
+1. Query the Mixer log and see that the information about the requests from the _politics_ namespace appear in
 the log:

     ```command-output-as-json